 Will you need financial aid to help pay for college?
 Can you pursue merit-based scholarships to help offset your costs or even earn a full ride?

-UT awards $28 million in annual scholarships, including summer term and study abroad programs.
+UT awards $36 million annually in scholarships, including summer term and study abroad programs.
 We’ll tell you how to estimate your costs, what’s available, how to apply, and how you find out what you receive.
 You can also find out about the requirements to keep financial aid.

 Finding out whether you qualify as an in-state student or an out-of-state student helps determine how much it costs for you to attend UT.